 How to get around London

 London’s neighborhoods and districts each have their own unique charm and flavor.
-The most important thing when choosing a London hotel or Airbnb is to stay somewhere with convenient access to the Tube.
+The most important thing when choosing where to stay in London, be it a hotel or Airbnb, is to stay somewhere with convenient access to the Tube.
+Below, I’ve shared several hotels where I’ve stayed.
+They’re all in different neighborhoods, yet all of them had convenient Tube access.

-If you have hotel points to use, check Hotel Hustle for loyalty program hotels in London, how many points you’ll need per night, and their availability.
+If you have hotel points to use, check AwardMapper for loyalty program hotels in London and how many points you’ll need per night.

 I’ve had excellent points and paid stays at the following London hotels.